-New Jersey Emancipation of a Child
+New Jersey Emancipation of Children

-- The child marries
+- The child is still in high school;

 Understanding Your Financial and Legal Obligations